 In some circumstances it may be appropriate to transfer the vehicle into the care of the Executor(s)/Administrator(s) until the Will has been finalised, this will ensure that all correspondence relating to the vehicle is being dealt with.

 If you’re going to keep the vehicle you’ll need to change the registered person’s details.
-You will be required to complete a Change of Registered Person – Buyer (MR13B form).
+You'll need to complete a Change of registered person – buyer form (MR13B).

-Note: if you’re the joint owner or the joint owner has passed away you’ll need to complete the Change of Registered Person but there’s no admin fee to pay.
-You will need to supply evidence of death, a copy of the death certificate or the notice from a newspaper.
+Note: if you’re the joint owner or the joint owner has passed away you’ll also need to complete the change of registered person.
+You'll need to supply evidence of death, a copy of the death certificate or the notice from a newspaper.
 This transaction will need to be done at an Agent or give us a call and we can advise the process.

 If the vehicle is being sold then a Change of Registered Person – Seller (MR13A form) will need to be done.